ILeXeIR/fractol/README.md

 **4.** Run
 ```
-./fractol <fractal_type> [parameters]
+./fractol [SET] [CX] [CY] [MAX_ITER]
 ```

-Available fractal types:
+[SET] - Available fractal types:
 - `m` - Mandelbrot
 - `j` - Julia
 - `b` - BurningShip

+Other parameters are optional.

-Parameters are two numbers.
-They are optional and work only with Julia set.
+[CX] [CY] - are two numbers for Julia set.
 Julia fractals take two parameters (real and imaginary values) that define the complex constant used to generate the shape of the fractal.

+[MAX_ITER] - a number from 1 to 1000.
+Maximum iterations to calculate a color of each pixel.

 Examples
 ```